semmel/StaticLand/README.md

 @visisoft/staticland
 ====================
-Operations on Algebraic Data Types (ADT) (Maybe, Promise) realised with *free static functions*.
+Operations on Algebraic Data Types (ADT) (Either, Maybe, Promise) realised with *free static functions*.
 The static functions do not expect custom-made ADTs but work on *native JavaScript types* as `Array` and `Promise`.

 Hello @visisoft/staticland
 --------------------------